Western Balkans Regulation: Hiring to Germany

 Eligible nationalities6 countries onlyAll non-EUAll non-EU

-Total processing4–10 weeks5–20 weeks8–16 weeks
+Total processing4–10 weeks*5–20 weeks8–16 weeks

 Path to PR5 years21–27 months4–5 years